 Ideal light level for Pilea peperomioides

 Another aspect of Pilea peperomioides care is the amount of light the plant receives.
 All houseplants have light level preferences based on their native growing conditions in the wild.
 Some houseplants prefer low light levels while others like bright, sunny locations.
 The Chinese money plant falls somewhere in the middle.
-The best light level for a Pilea peperomioides occurs in an east- or west-facing window.
+The best light level for a Pilea peperomioides occurs in an east- or west-facing window, which is also true for many other houseplants, including shingle plants and philodendrons.

 Here’s how to tell if your window is an east- or west-facing window and if the light levels are prime for this particular houseplant.